CCLPRO/ArduinoFoundations/README.md

-# Arduino-Foundations-Sketches For Arduino IDE
+# Arduino Foundations-Sketches For Arduino IDE
 Codes for projects in Arduino Foundations App - for free download